 Before long, we enter a stunning wonderland of forested hills surrounding the famed, UNESCO-listed Plitviče Lakes.
 Linked by cascading waterfalls, the lakes are the most pristine you’re likely to see: the colours vary from azure, turquoise and bright green to grey.
 After a walk to the shore of the lake, we take a boat ride out for some spectacular views.
 Should you prefer, you can take the panoramic train ride around the lakes or follow the wooden footpaths at your own pace.

-We then depart for the Istrian peninsula and the harbour town of Ičići, where we stay for four nights with dinner at the four-star Remisens Hotel Giorgio II, set in the foothills of the Učka overlooking the Adriatic.
+We then depart for the Istrian peninsula and the harbour town of Opatija where we stay for four nights with dinner at the four-star Remisens Premium Grand Hotel Palace in Opatija.

 From the early 13th-century to the late 18th-century, Istria’s coastal towns came under Venetian rule, and today we visit several of the most intriguing.
 We begin in Pula, where we enjoy a walking tour with a local guide.
 Once a vibrant Roman outpost, Pula, also known as ancient Polensium, is replete with astonishingly preserved ruins including the incredible Roman amphitheatre, imperial Rome’s greatest gift to the eastern Adriatic.
 Dominating the city centre, the imposing, 1st-century structure doubles as an atmospheric concert venue.
 Speckled along the coast are fragrant pine groves, seaside cafés and excellent restaurants.
 Irish novelist James Joyce once taught English to naval officers in Pula in the early 20th century.